aaubs/ds24/content/m3/_index.md

 ## Content for this module

-* Part 1: Intro to Traditional Deep Learning (Monday 30th of October, 10.15-14.15)
+* Part 1: Intro to Traditional Deep Learning (Wednesday 31st of Januray, 08.15-12.00)
-* Part 2: Intro to Large Language Models - Transformer Models (Wednesday 8th of November 10.15-14.15)
+* Part 2: Intro to Large Language Models - Transformer Models (Wednesday 7th of Februray 08.15-12.00)
-* Part 3: Intro to Large Language Models - Generative Pre-Trained Models (Wednesday 15th of November 10.15-14.15)
+* Part 3: Intro to Large Language Models - Generative Pre-Trained Models (Wednesday 14th of Februray 08.15-12.00)
-* Part 4: Contemporary Deep Learning Topics: Graph Neural Networks (Wednesday 22nd of November 10.15-14.15)
+* Part 4: Intro to Graph Neural Networks (Wednesday 28th of Februray 08.15-12.00)